jackspaniel/yukon/README.md

 yukon is a component-based framework built on top of node/express - which makes 0-n asynchronous REST API calls in parallel to provide back-end data for each express request.
 It extends the [nodulejs component framework](https://github.com/jackspaniel/nodulejs).

+Note: The API behavior of yukon can be overriden by specifying your own config.middlewares.getData function.
+See Config section below for more details.

 __TODO: I'm working on making yukon data source agnostic and splitting off the API stuff into a plugin.
 In that way yukon can support any type or amount of eithr plugin or one-off data-gathering middleware.
 ETA: Jan 13th, 2015__

 A really simple yukon component looks like this: